-Upon initial recognition, the Bank occasionally elects to classify irrevocably some of its equity investments as equity instruments at FVTOCI when the meet the definition of Equity under IAS 32 Financial Instruments: Presentation and are not held-fortrading.
+The Bank occasionally elects to classify irrevocably some of its equity investments as equity instruments at FVTOCI when the meet the definition of Equity under IAS 32 Financial Instruments: Presentation and are not held-for-trading.
 Such classification is determined on an instrument-by-instrument basis.